 EPCT-1213 Contingency Planning (1-3-2) An introduction to the development of an emergency response contingency plan for a facility or community.
-Emphasis on analyzing the hazards, writing and implementing the contingency plans, and evaluating the effectiveness of the contingency plan.
+Emphasis on analyzing the hazards, writ-

 EPCT-1217 Environmental Geology (1-4-2) A study of the relationships between earth science and the environment.
-Emphasizes crustal geological influences on air, water, and soil focusing on the effects on human habitation.
+Emphasizes crustal geological processes as they impact air, water, and soil focusing on the effects on human habitation/population.

-EPCT-1243 Treat, Remediation, and Disposal Techniques (1-4-2) A study of the skills required in treatment, remediation, and disposal processes of solid waste, hazardous materials, and hazardous waste.
+EPCT-1243 Treat., Remed., & Disposal Techniques (1-4-2) A study of the skills required in treatment, remediation, and disposal processes of solid waste, hazardous materials, and hazardous waste.
 Emphasizes the technologies applicable in the field.
-EPCT-1248 Operation and Maintenance of Water and Wastewater Systems (1-3-2) Operation and maintenance of water and wastewater systems.
-Emphasis on the operation of chlorinators, pumps and motors, and other utility-related equipment needed for installation and maintenance.
-Includes hands-on laboratory sessions for the student in equipment installation and testing.

-EPCT-1249 Environmental Regulations Interpretation and Applications (1-4-2) An in-depth study of the major federal and state environmental regulations.
+EPCT-1249 Environ.
+Regs., Interpretation & Appls.
+(1-4-2)An in-depth study of the major federal and state environmental regulations.